 How your claim is assessed

 All claims are assessed on a case-by-case basis by a medical assessor.
-All medical assessors are General Medical Council (GMC) registered doctors with a license to practise and at least 5 years' experience.
+All medical assessors are General Medical Council (GMC) registered doctors with a licence to practise and at least 5 years' experience.

 All relevant information is considered to make a complete and fair assessment.
 The medical assessor thoroughly considers: